 Students, faculty or staff members who do not have a meal plan may purchase block meals.
 The meals may be purchased in blocks of 20, 30 or 50 meals.
 The more meals you purchase the lower the cost per meal.
 Student Block Meal plans expire at the end of each academic year.
 The faculty/staff block meals do not expire.
 Meals may be used in the dining hall and will be deducted from your balance.
-The block meals can be purchased from the ARAMARK office in the dining hall.
+The block meals can be purchased from the ARAMARK officeon the ground floor of the Commons Room 128 or online at http://uncsa.campusdish.com.
 With the block meals you may swipe your card more than once during a meal to pay for another person’s meal.
 The meal exchange program is not available with the block meals.

 Block Meal Prices: